w3c/editing/docs/clipboard-pickling/explainer.md

 2. Format of pickled data on the native clipboard.

 For #1 we need to update all browsers and convince web developers to migrate to the new API.
 For #2 we need to update all browsers and native apps to consume this new custom format.
-This has backward compatibility concern, but since this is an explicit opt-in and doesn't affect reading/writing of the standard formats such as html, plain-text etc if these formats are written along with custom formats, we don't expect any copy-paste regressions for the existing formats.
+This has backward compatibility concern, but since this is an explicit opt-in and doesn't affect reading/writing of the standard formats such as HTML, plain-text etc if these formats are written along with custom formats, we don't expect any copy-paste regressions for the existing formats.

 ## Privacy and Security

 This feature introduces custom clipboard formats with unsanitized content that will be exposed to both native apps and websites.
 Through the custom clipboard formats, PII may be transferable from web to native apps or vice versa.
 Currently copy-paste operation (e.g. plain text payloads) does expose highly sensitive PII such as SSN, DOB, passwords etc. and this feature doesn't expose anything new.
 These custom formats may be less visible to the user compared to the plain-text format so it might still be possible to transfer PII data without the knowledge of the user.

 Websites or native apps need to explicitly opt-in to consume these formats which will mitigate the concerns about remote code execution in legacy apps.
-Popular standardized data types (html, text, image etc) are available across all platforms and some types have sanitizers (html format) to strip out `<script>` and `comment` tags and decoders(for image formats), but for custom formats the content is unsanitized and could open up (by-design) a whole new world of attacks related to data types.
+Popular standardized data types (HTML, text, image etc) are available across all platforms and some types have sanitizers (HTML format) to strip out `<script>` and `comment` tags and decoders(for image formats), but for custom formats the content is unsanitized and could open up (by-design) a whole new world of attacks related to data types.
 This feature adds a [user gesture requirement](https://github.com/dway123/clipboard-pickling/blob/main/explainer.md#user-gesture-requirement) on top of [existing](https://github.com/dway123/clipboard-pickling/blob/main/explainer.md#permissions) async clipboard API security measures to mitigate security and privacy concerns.

 For more details see the [security-privacy](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/ClipboardPickle/tag-security-privacy.md) doc.